SGDInstitute/apollo/content/collections/pages/sgdinstitute/get-updates.md

         content:
           -
             type: text
-            text: 'Don''t miss a thing!'
+            text: "Don't miss a thing!"
       -
         type: paragraph
         content:
           -
             type: text
-            text: 'Sign-up to receive updates about the Midwest Bisexual Lesbian Gay Transgender Asexual College Conference.
-We respect and value your privacy, and won''t share your contact information with anyone without your consent.'
+            text: "Sign-up to receive updates about the Midwest Bisexual Lesbian Gay Transgender Asexual College Conference.
+We respect and value your privacy, and won't share your contact information with anyone without your consent."
       -
         type: set
         attrs:
+          id: OpxPRNFN
           values:
             type: form
             formset: newsletter